mui/material-ui/docs/data/joy/getting-started/usage/usage.md

 ## Quickstart

-After [installation](/joy-ui/getting-started/installation/), import any Joy UI component and start playing around with them.
+After [installation](/joy-ui/getting-started/installation/), you can import any Joy UI component and start playing around.
 For example, try changing the `variant` on the [Button](/joy-ui/react-button/) to `soft` to see how the style changes:

 {{"demo": "ButtonUsage.js"}}